MY-Climate-Observatory/myco-data/CLIMATExScience/air-pollution-index/data-cleaning/README.md

 To reproduce the data cleaning process of this metric, please run the scripts in the following order:

-1. These scripts clean the data from their sources simultaneously, so they can be run in any order:
+1. These scripts clean the data from their sources separately, and they can be run in any order:
     * 20051001-20150610.py
     * 20150611-20151231.py
     * 20160101-20161231.py